david-zwicker/sensing/README.md

 Package     | Usage
 ------------|-------------------------------------------
-coverage    | For measuring test coverage cma         | For optimizations using CMA-ES numba       | For creating compiled code for faster processing nose        | For parallel testing simanneal   | Simulated annealing algorithm published on github
+cma         | For optimizations using CMA-ES numba       | For creating compiled code for faster processing simanneal   | Simulated annealing algorithm published on github